asmjit::Operand_ Struct Reference

 Returns a size of a register or an X86 memory operand.

 At the moment only X86 and X86_64 memory operands have a size - other memory operands can use bits that represent size as an additional payload.
 This means that memory size is architecture specific and should be accessed via x86::Mem::size().
-Sometimes when the user knows that the operand is either a register or memory operand this function can be helpful as it avoids casting.
+Sometimes when the user knows that the operand is either a register or memory operand this function can be helpful as it avoids casting, but it only works when it targets X86 and X86_64.

 Member Data Documentation